-- Return jar to a cool, dark place and let sit for another 30 to 60 days.
+- Return the jar to a cool, dark place and let it sit for another 30 to 60 days.

 - Finally, strain out the solids and your nocino is done.

 Most people advise letting it sit for about 40 days before adding simple syrup, then letting it sit for at least another 30 days before straining out the solids.
-At that point it is, in theory, ready to drink, but common wisdom (and the Order of Nocino Modenese) dictate that to really get something special, you need to let it age and mellow... for at least a year, or better yet, two.
+At that point, it is technically ready to drink, but common wisdom (and the Order of Nocino Modenese) dictate that to really get something special, you need to let it age and mellow for at least a year, or better yet, two.